martineastwood/penaltyblog/docs/changelog/index.rst

 Package Updates
 ---------------

+- ``Pitch``

-- Initial release of plotting library
+  - Initial release of interactive ``Pitch`` plotting library

+- ``MatchFlow``

-- `Flow` now has it's own query language, with support for boolean expressions and field comparisons via ``.query``
+  - ``Flow`` now has it's own query language, with support for boolean expressions and field comparisons via ``.query``

+- ``Goals Models``

-- All GoalsModel ``.fit`` functions now take an optional dictionary of arguments to pass to scipy's optimiser
+  - All Goals Model's ``.fit`` functions now take an optional dictionary of arguments to pass to scipy's optimiser
-- All GoalsModels now fit using an optional gradient, which reduces the fit time by approx 5-10x
+  - All GoalsModels now fit using an optional gradient (defaults to True), which improves the fit time by approx 5-10x

+- ``FootballProbabilityGrid``

-- Updated `FootballProbabilityGrid` to include more betting markets and handle fractional Asian handicaps
+  - Updated class to include more betting markets
+  - Now supports fractional Asian handicaps and totals
+  - Optionally normalizes probabilities to sum to 1 (default: True)
+  - Calculations now use vectorized numpy operations for improved performance
+  - Caching of results for repeated queries to improve efficiency

+- ``Goal Expectancy``

+  - Added support for removing overrounding from input probabilities
+  - Improved handling of edge cases in probability distributions
+  - Altered to using probabilities rather than odds
+  - Added more diagnostic output for debugging
+  - Optionally normalizes probabilities to sum to 1

 Documentation Improvements
 ----------------------------

 - Added Pitch documentation
 - Updated Flow documentation with ``.query`` examples
-- Added overview of the Goals Models
+- Completely rewritten documentation for Goals Models and goal expectancy
-- Updated the Goals Models examples following the addition of the gradients
+- Removed obsolete examples

 v1.4.1 (2025-06-24)
 ^^^^^^^^^^^^^^^^^^^^